^

 Immune deposits

-Half moon: more often focal, less common
+Half moons: more often focal, less often widespread

 You are reporting a typo in the following text: